-Are we working to produce healthcare or to produce health for children?
+Are we working toward building healthcare or building health for children?

 It’s a key question posed by Kelly Kelleher, MD, MPH throughout his presentation as the featured speaker at the 7th annual Dworkin Lecture in Hartford.
 The Pediatrics Grand Rounds session honors Paul H. Dworkin, MD, Connecticut Children’s executive vice president for community child health, founding director of Help Me Grow National Center, and former Connecticut Children’s physician-in-chief and chair of the UCONN Department of Pediatrics.